About Zombie Brain Shot

 Between the peach, mint, Irish cream, and the grenadine, you’ll have a culinary story to tell when it’s all said and done.

-notes & tips for this zombie brain shot
+Notes & tips for this zombie brain hemorrhage

 - For this drink, I think it looks best when served in a tall shot glass.
 If you don’t already have a set, you can get one like what’s pictured above here: 4 piece tall shot glass set.